Goodyear Airdock

-The Goodyear Airdock is a construction and storage airship hangar in Akron, Ohio.
+The Goodyear Airdock is an airship construction and storage hangar in Akron, Ohio.
 At its completion in 1929, it was the largest building in the world without interior supports.

 Description

-The building has a unique shape which has been described as "half a silkworm's cocoon, cut in half the long way."
+The building has a unique shape which has been described as "half a silkworm's cocoon."
 It is 1,175 ft long, 325 ft wide, and 211 ft high, supported by 13 steel arches.
-There is 364,000 square feet (34 000 m^{2}) of unobstructed floor space, or an area larger than 8 football fields side-by-side.
-The airdock has a volume of 55 million cubic feet (or about 1.5 million cubic meters).
+There is 364,000 square feet (34 000 m^{2}) of unobstructed floor space; an area larger than 8 football fields side-by-side.
+The airdock has a volume of 55 million cubic feet (~1.5 million cubic meters).
 A control tower and radio aerial sit at its northeast end.
-At each end of the building are two huge semi-spherical doors that each weigh 600 tons (544 000 kg).
+At each end of the building are two semi-spherical doors that each weigh 600 tons (544 000 kg).
 At the top, the doors are fastened by hollow forged pins 17 in in diameter and 6 ft long.
 The doors roll on 40 wheels along specially designed curved railroad tracks, each powered by an individual power plant that can open the doors in about 5 minutes.

 The airdock is so large that temperature changes within the structure can be very different from that on the outside of the structure.
 To accommodate these fluctuations, which could cause structural damage, a row of 12 windows 100 ft off the ground was installed.
 Furthermore, the entire structure is mounted on rollers to compensate for expansion or contraction resulting from temperature changes.
 When the humidity is high in the Airdock, a sudden change in temperature causes condensation.
 This condensation falls in a mist, creating the illusion of rain, according to the designer.